Rudycon55555/ChatBot-Creation-App/HOWitHELPS.md

 - Teach rule-based logic in a hands-on way
 - Show how simple conditions can drive conversation
 - Encourage experimentation with both simple and advanced modes
+- Demonstrate how AI can be layered on top of rule-based systems

 ---

 ChatBot Builder is designed to **help people communicate better, faster, and more creatively** — whether you’re building a support bot, a teaching tool, or just experimenting with conversational logic.
+You don’t need AI to get started, but if you want to explore it, the app makes it easy to connect your own API calls.